 You can see here the conversion rate evolution day after day for the two populations: the audience activated and the control group.

 You can visualize directly here the comparison between the two populations (audience activated and control group) for the following metrics: ARPU (Average Revenue Per User); Average Basket Amount; Conversion Rate.
-It allows you to analyse quickly which metrics are very impactful and relevant to compare the populations.
+It allows you to analyze quickly which metrics are very impactful and relevant to compare the populations.

 You have here a summary of all metrics needed to compare the populations, such as the number of users and number of conversions (needed to calculate the conversion rate for example).
-The turnover is based on total_final_conversion_amount, meaning it could evolve depending on products returns for example.
+The turnover is based on total_final_conversion_amount, meaning it could evolve depending on products returns, for example.